Review – Castlevania: Dawn of Sorrow

 E3 not only showed us what to crap our pants in excitement and anticipation over, but also the things that will surely disappoint.
 After hearing about each of the new generation of systems I have compiled a list of one or two major complaints about each.

 Sony’s Ken Kutaragi has said that people who buy the PS3 will have HDTVs.
 He has also called the system the Cadillac of game systems.
 He may have missed the fact that the Play Station line has been so successful because it was marketed and sold to the casual gamer.
-I have no cute anecdote for the PS2, but the PS1 sold better than the Saturn in Japan despite the fact that Saturn software outsold PS software. → Some say the world will end in fire, some say in read more
+I have no cute anecdote for the PS2, but the PS1 sold better than the Saturn in Japan despite the fact that Saturn software outsold PS software. → I’d rather die than not read this article!

 Only Bill Gates can afford a PS3